Yahya Abdul-Mateen II: Career

 In 2017, Abdul-Mateen appeared in Shawn Christensen's drama film The Vanishing of Sidney Hall, in the role of Duane.
 It premiered at the 2017 Sundance Film Festival.

-Abdul-Mateen played a police officer, Garner Ellerbee, in the action comedy film Baywatch along with Dwayne Johnson and Zac Efron, and directed by Seth Gordon.
-The film was released on May 25, 2017.
-He also played WD Wheeler, a smart hand-to-hand acrobat partner, in the musical film The Greatest Showman (2017), which also starred Efron, as well as with Hugh Jackman, Michelle Williams, Rebecca Ferguson, and Zendaya, about American showman P.T.
-Barnum.
+Abdul-Mateen played a police officer, Garner Ellerbee, in the 2017 action comedy film Baywatch along with Dwayne Johnson and Zac Efron, and directed by Seth Gordon.
+He also played acrobat W. D. Wheeler in the musical film The Greatest Showman, which also starred Efron as well as Hugh Jackman, Michelle Williams, Rebecca Ferguson, and Zendaya.

 In 2018, he starred in the road trip drama film Boundaries, along with Vera Farmiga and Christopher Plummer, directed and written by Shana Feste; and played DC Comics villain Black Manta in the film Aquaman, which started shooting in May 2017 in Australia.
-In 2018, Abdul-Mateen was cast in a flashback part as the main character's father in the horror film Us, directed by Jordan Peele, which was released in March 2019.

-In February 2019, it was confirmed that Abdul-Mateen was in talks to star in the Jordan Peele-produced Candyman reboot as the title character, with Nia DaCosta directing.
-The film was released in theaters on August 27, 2021, to positive reviews.

-In March 2019, it was announced that Abdul-Mateen was cast in the fifth season of Netflix's science-fiction anthology series Black Mirror.
+In the 2019 film Us, directed by Jordan Peele, Abdul-Mateen appears in a flashback as the main character's father.
+He also starred in "Striking Vipers", the first episode of the fifth season of Netflix's science-fiction anthology series Black Mirror.
 Later in the year, he played Cal Abar, known as Doctor Manhattan, in the HBO superhero drama miniseries Watchmen, which earned him his first Emmy Award for Outstanding Supporting Actor in a Limited Series or a Special in September 2020.

-Abdul-Mateen starred in the role of Morpheus (an alternate version of the character) in the film The Matrix Resurrections.
+Abdul-Mateen starred as Morpheus / Agent Smith in the 2021 film The Matrix Resurrections.
+He also starred in Nia DaCosta's 2021 film Candyman.

+That November, Abdul-Mateen launched a production company called House Eleven10, which is named after his childhood home in Oakland, California, and focused on Abdul-Mateen bringing to life stories of his youth, and to uplift talent from under represented communities.
+The company launched with a creative partnership through Netflix which included Abdul-Mateen starring and producing in films for the streamer.

-From September 2022 to January 2023, he made his Broadway theatre debut in the revival of the Suzan-Lori Parks play Topdog/Underdog alongside Corey Hawkins, which earned him a nomination for the Tony Award for Best Leading Actor in a Play.
+In September 2022, he made his Broadway debut in the revival of the Suzan-Lori Parks play Topdog/Underdog alongside Corey Hawkins.
+He remained in the role until January 2023, and earned a Tony nomination for Best Leading Actor in a Play.

-In October 2022, it was announced that Abdul-Mateen was cast in the Marvel Cinematic Universe Disney+ series Wonder Man as the titular character.
+In 2022, Abdul-Mateen was cast as the Marvel Comics character Simon Williams in the Disney+ series Wonder Man which premiered on January 27, 2026.
+In March of that same year, the show was renewed for a second season.
+Around the same time, he was set to star as John Creasy in the Netflix tv adaptation of Man on Fire.

 Personal life

 Abdul-Mateen lives in New York City.
-After his father's death in 2007, Abdul-Mateen began researching his family history, explaining that "My father grew up and passed away with the longing to know where his father was from and about his father’s history."
+After his father's death in 2007, Abdul-Mateen began researching his family history, explaining that "My father grew up and passed away with the longing to know where his father was from and about his father's history."
 His father had West Indian heritage.